 Travis B. Curtice.
 Spring 2018.
 “The Autocrat’s Dilemma: The Politics of Ethnic Policing.”
 CP: Newsletter of the Comparative Politics Organized Section of the American Political Science Association, 28 (1): 24–29.

 “The Limits of Linkage: The Political Economy of Human Rights Trade Sanctions” (with Eric Reinhardt) (Under review).

-“Rebels and the Regime: The Politics of Civilian Victimization” (Invited to Revise and Resubmit).
+“Rebels and the Regime: The Politics of Civilian Victimization” (Under review).

 Registered Survey Experiments/Studies:

 “Examining Policing in Uganda: A List and Endorsement Experiment” EGAP ID: 20180605AC.